gehrhorn/nessus-analyzer/README.md

-  --file, -f <s>:   The .nessus file you want to process --top-events, -n <i>:   The <i> most common events --show-statistics, -s:   Show report statistic --event-id, -e <i>:   Show all hosts that match the supplied id --graphite-server, -g <s>:   The graphite server you want to send data to --graphite-metric, -m <s>:   The root graphite metric to send data to --timestamp, -t <i>:   Graphite timestamp, defaults midnight of the current date.
+  --file, -f <s>:   The .nessus file you want to process --top-events, -n <i>:   The <i> most common events --show-statistics, -s:   Show report statistic --graphite-server, -g <s>:   The graphite server you want to send data to --graphite-metric, -m <s>:   The root graphite metric to send data to --timestamp, -t <i>:   Graphite timestamp, defaults midnight of the current date.